azi84/cs5293sp20-project0/README.md

 	tests_require=['pytest']
         )

+### Setup.cfg:

-Finally the ##setup.cfg file should have at least the following text inside which  for writing into it we use Vim setup.cfg command:
+ This  file should have at least the following text inside which  for writing into it we use Vim setup.cfg command:
   [aliases]
   test=pytest

   [tool:pytest]
   norecursedirs = .*, CVS, _darcs, {arch}, *.egg, venv

-## packages:
+## Packages:

 Following the packages were used in this projects that for having them in your SSH you need to use the ##pipenve install filename.